 People with Heart Disease:

-Heart disease can make it worse for you to fight off certain diseases, or it can make it more likely for you to experience serious complications from the disease when infected.
+Heart disease can make it worse for you to fight off certain diseases or make it more likely for you to experience serious complications from the disease when infected.
 COVID-19 vaccines do not prevent you from catching COVID-19, but they can protect you from serious complications like hospitalizations.
 People with heart disease are at a higher risk of hospitalization from COVID-19 because the infection places stress on the heart through several mechanisms.
-So consult your healthcare professional before getting vaccinated about the risks and complications.
+So it is important to get yourself vaccinated when you have cardiac diseases to reduce the risks and complications associated with COVID-19.
+However, consult your healthcare professional before getting vaccinated.

-There are several precautions and safety guidelines that are recommended by the health experts that can be followed to protect ourselves against this deadly virus.
-When you are already suffering from other health illnesses, then extra care and precautions have to be followed.
+Despite the vaccination, there are several precautions and safety guidelines recommended by the health experts that can be followed to protect ourselves against this deadly virus.
+When you are already suffering from other health illnesses, extra care and precautions have to be followed.
 They are:

 Wear double masks when attending public meetings or public gatherings.

 Wear a mask when you are around people who do not live with you.

 You may need to wear a mask inside the house if someone you live with is sick with the symptoms of COVID-19.

 Carry an alcohol-based sanitizer whenever you go out.

 Disinfect the area commonly touched by others, like door handles, lift buttons before and after using it.

 Pre-stock all your required and prescribed medicines beforehand.